mre/rust-cli-workshop/README.md

 Big challenges lie ahead of you.

-You'll learn some Rust by writing a commandline tool named `wc`. `wc` counts characters in the input.
+You'll learn some Rust by writing a commandline tool named `wc`.
+`wc` prints the number of words, lines, characters, and bytes of its input.

 ## Getting started